Chart Color Schemes

 Infrastructure

-Rochedale South - Priestdale has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Rochedale South - Priestdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 50 projects that are likely to impact the area.
-Notable among these are 319 Gardner Road Townhouses Stage 3566 Underwood Road Mixed Development, Springwood Health Hub, and Daisy Hill Koala Conservation Trails.
-The following list details those projects expected to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified fifty projects expected to impact the region.
+Notable projects include 319 Gardner Road Townhouses Stage 3566 Underwood Road Mixed Development, Springwood Health Hub, and Daisy Hill Koala Conservation Trails.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.